 This is not a typical hiking trip, although we are hiking every day.
 We are following an historic pilgrimage route and will be observing some of the pilgrimage traditions that have grown up along the Road over the years.
 The route includes a mixture of dirt roads, some paved roads, and some trail.
 In addition to hiking 4 to 6 hours a day, we will feast on local foods, chat with pilgrims from all over the world, and learn the lore and legends of the Road.

 We will be staying in double occupancy rooms with ensuite bathrooms in different types of accommodation, typically mid-range family-run hotels that are chosen for their hospitality or proximity to the path.
-On 1 night there will be triple occupancy rooms at a boutique hotel.
+On one night there will be triple occupancy rooms at a boutique hotel.
+Due to the nature of the small family owned lodgings, there are no single supplements available on this trip.

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.